royratcliffe/dfu-on-stm32/README.md

 ```

 The macro is used to assign the same value to all registers within a
 contiguous block of memory-mapped registers.
-This is helpful for
+This helps initialise or
-initialising or resetting multiple registers to the same value.
+reset multiple registers to the same value.

-The implementation makes some assumptions about the type of registers,
+The implementation makes certain assumptions about the type of
-so use it cautiously.
-Its design works with arrays of registers where
+registers; therefore, use it cautiously.
+Its design works with arrays of
-each register has the same type and size.
-Therefore, it is not suitable
+registers where each register has the same type and size.
+Consequently,
-for writing to individual registers or registers of different types.
-It
+it is not suitable for writing to individual registers or registers of
-is also unsuitable for registers that are not contiguous in memory, as
+different types.
+It is also unsuitable for registers that are not
-it assumes that the registers form a contiguous block.
-Additionally, it
+contiguous in memory, as it assumes that the registers form a contiguous
-is not appropriate for registers of different types, since it assumes
+block in memory.
+Additionally, it is not appropriate for registers of
-that all registers are of the same type and size.
+different types, since it assumes that all registers are of the same
+type and size.

 The macro `WR_ALL_REGS` takes two arguments: